Grounds for detention

 - For determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or a stateless person.

-In 2020, 9 asylum seekers were placed in asylum detention.
+In 2021, 31 asylum seekers were placed in asylum detention.
 The grounds applied were verification of identity or nationality, and protection of national security or public order.
-In only 1 case, the SAR applied the additionally introduced ground of consecutive violation of designated movement zones.
+In 9 cases, the SAR applied the additionally introduced ground of consecutive violation of designated movement zones.

 Additional Provision 5 LAR; Article 45b LAR.